teodorpatras/EasyTipView/README.md

 $ brew install carthage
 ```

-To integrate Alamofire into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate `EasyTipView` into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "teodorpatras/EasyTipView"